oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 *Estimated Lab Time:* 45 minutes

-*Version tested in this lab:* Oracle DBEE 19.23
+*Version used in this lab:* Oracle Database Enterprse Edition 19.25 (October 2024)

 ### Video Preview
 Watch a preview of "*Livelabs - Oracle ASO (Transparent Data Encryption & Data Redaction) (May 2022)*" [](youtube:JflshZKgxYs)

 ### Objectives
-- Take a cold backup of the database to enable db restore if needed
 - Enable Transparent Data Encryption in the database
 - Encrypt data using Transparent Data Encryption